What is Vasectomy Reversal?

 a: Our friendly receptionist and nurses will receive you and make you feel welcome and relaxed

 5. Going Home: You may go home immediately within an hour after the procedure once you have something to eat.
-We would advise you to stay nearby overnight if you have to travel more than 2 hours to your home.
+We advise you to stay nearby overnight if you have to travel more than 2 hours to your home.

 7: Please don’t forget to let us know the Ultimate Good News